-The CCSPCA was the only law enforcement agency authorized solely for the protection of animals.
+The CCSPCA was the only law enforcement agency in the county authorized solely for the protection of animals.
 Each year our cruelty agents investigated nearly 1,000 reports of animal abuse and neglect.
 Many times we were able stop abuse through education, however, other cases require prosecuting the guilty parties.

-In our function as a South Jersey Regional Animal Shelter, we serve as a refuge for thousands of stray, unwanted, abused, abandoned and sick animals.
+Now, in our function as a South Jersey Regional Animal Shelter, we serve as a refuge for thousands of stray, unwanted, abused, abandoned and sick animals.
 Each year our humane education programs. offered free to schools and community groups, reach thousands, teaching basic pet care, safety and the understanding that all living creatures deserve our respect.
 Each year our clinic provides the general public and thousands of animals access to our low-cost spay and neuter services.
 In addition to sheltering an protecting animals, the shelter also acts as a clearinghouse for the thousands of phone calls requesting information on animal related issues and problems.